hstreamdb/docs/docs/overview/concepts/stream.md

 ### Streaming Data

 These endless data are known as **Streaming data**.
-Streaming data are data that are generated continuously, and typically sent in data records with small sizes (order of Kilobytes).
+Streaming data are data that are generated continuously and typically sent in data records with small sizes (order of Kilobytes).

 ### Stream

 Therefore, in a stream from HStreamDB, the default form of a single data is JSON.
-A flow indicates that the stream in HStreamDB is append only, which is true.
+A flow indicates that the stream in HStreamDB is append-only, which is true.
 It makes no sense to delete something from a stream.
-Implicitly, every append operation comes with a LSN, meaning that every data in stream is checkable and recoverable.
+Implicitly, every append operation comes with an *LSN*, meaning that every data in a stream is checkable and recoverable.
+LSN is the abbreviate for *log sequence number*, which is the combination of the epoch and the epoch sequence number.
+It is guaranteed to be monotonically increasing.

 #### Pub-Sub with Stream

-A stream can also be seen as a topic: data flows into stream is like producers publish messages to topics.
+A stream can also be seen as a topic: data flows into a stream is like producers publish messages to topics.
 Multiple queries process data from a stream and commit checkpoint is like consumers subscribe to topics and process incoming data and send an acknowledgement.

 ## Extra